Act Prohibiting Importation of Slaves

 This legislation was promoted by President Thomas Jefferson, who called for its enactment in his 1806 State of the Union Address.
 He and others had promoted the idea since the 1770s.
-It reflected the force of the general trend toward abolishing the international slave trade which Virginia, followed by all the other states, had prohibited or restricted since then.
-South Carolina, however, had reopened its trade.
-Congress first regulated against the trade in the Slave Trade Act of 1794.
-The 1794 Act ended the legality of American ships participating in the trade.
-The 1807 law did not change that—it made all importation from abroad, even on foreign ships, a federal crime.
+It reflected the general trend toward abolishing the international slave trade, which Virginia, followed by all the other states, had prohibited or restricted since then (South Carolina, however, had reopened its trade).
+Congress first regulated against the trade in the Slave Trade Act of 1794, which made it illegal for American ships to participate in the trade.
+The 1807 law took matters further by criminalizing all importation from abroad, even on foreign ships.

-The domestic slave trade within the U.S. was not affected by the 1807 law.
+The domestic slave trade within the United States was not affected by the 1807 law.
 Indeed, with the legal supply of imported slaves terminated, the domestic trade increased in importance.
 In addition, some smuggling of slaves persisted.

 Background

 The Act affected only the import or export of slaves, and did not affect the internal trade in states or between states.
-During the American Revolution, all of the Thirteen Colonies prohibited their involvement in the international slave trade (some also internally abolished slavery), but three of them later enacted legislation legalizing the international slave trade again.
+During the American Revolution, all of the Thirteen Colonies prohibited their involvement in the international slave trade (some also internally abolished slavery), but three states later reopened the international slave trade (North Carolina banned slave imports in 1794, and strengthened the law in 1795.
+Georgia received transatlantic slave ships until 1798.
+South Carolina reopened the transatlantic slave trade in December 1803 and imported 39,075 enslaved people of African descent between 1804 and 1808).
 Article 1 Section 9 of the United States Constitution protected a state's involvement in the Atlantic slave trade for twenty years from federal prohibition.
-Article 5 said this clause could not be affected by constitutional amendment.
-Only starting January 1, 1808, could there be a federal law to abolish the international slave trade in all states, although individual states could and did ban it at any time.
+Article 5 said that this clause could not be affected by constitutional amendment.
+Only starting on January 1, 1808, could there be a federal law to abolish the international slave trade in all states, although individual states could and did ban it before such time.

 The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by the Congress prior to the Year one thousand eight hundred and eight, but a tax or duty may be imposed on such Importation, not exceeding ten dollars for each Person.